-I’m inspired by moments that reveal the built environment softening and giving way to time, wear, and to the natural processes that govern us all.
-What drives me to keep creating is the possibility of discovery—what happens after an idea/approach is pushed to the point of breaking.
+I take visual inspiration from moments that reveal the built environment softening and giving way to time, wear, and the natural processes that govern us all.
+What drives me to keep creating is the promise of discovery—what happens after an idea/approach is pushed to the point of breaking.

 With paper, I explore the mark-making possibilities of found metal, experimenting with common solutions as both corrosives and catalysts.
 While the medium is different, the approach to creating art is the same—one of experimentation and partnership.